 Unit 1 - Living with the Physical Environment.
 Exam 35%.
-This paper includes the study of tectonic hazards, tropical storms, extreme weather, ecosystems, rainforest, hot deserts, rivers and coasts.
+This paper includes the study of tectonic hazards, weather hazards, ecosystems; rainforests and hot deserts and the UK Physical Landscapes of rivers and coasts.

 Unit 2 - Challenges in the Human Environment.
 Exam 35%.
-This paper includes the study of Urban Issues and Challenges, The Changing Economic World and The Challenge of Resource Management.
+This paper includes the study of Urban Issues and Challenges, The Changing Economic World and The Challenge of Resource Management, including global management of food as a resource.

 Unit 3 - Geographical Applications.
 Exam 30%.
-Issue evaluation based on resource booklet seen before exam.
-Questions on fieldwork undertaken as part of course.
+Issue evaluation based on resource booklet released and studied just before the exam date.
+There is also a fieldwork section based on the fieldwork undertaken within the course and that of an exam board experience.

-A GCSE in Geography is a pre-requisite for a number of Post 16 qualifications including A-Level in Geography, Geology, Environmental Science and Economics.
+A GCSE in Geography is a pre-requisite for a number of Post 16 qualifications including A-Level in Geography, Geology, Environmental Science and Economics, to name a few.
 It is also highly valued for entry to social science courses such as Sociology.
 This GCSE also develops a range of skills that will benefit students in a wide range of both academic and vocational based qualifications post-GCSE.
 The skills developed in the study of Geography lend themselves well to most jobs and careers pupils may want to pursue.